jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 - Centrality plot: a plot of centrality measures of the estimated network.
 - Centrality table: a table containing the values of the centrality measures.
 - Weights matrix: the estimates parameters, in the form of a matrix.
 - Layout matrix: the layout for each node in the network plot.
+If shown, the options "show variable names" can also be clicked to prefix the layout with the names.

 Analysis options
 -----------